drwnz/autoware-documentation/docs/design/autoware-architecture/sensing/data-types/point-cloud.md

 This lidar has 2 modes for reporting reflectivity similar to Velodyne VLP-16, only the ranges are slightly different.

-You should map (livox to autoware)
+You should map (Livox to Autoware)

 - [0, 150] to [0, 100] and
 - [151, 255] to [101, 255]